SetUID Programs: passwd, sudo, …#

 Only

-can do thatSolution: ask
+rootcan do thatSolution: ask

-to change my passwordSend the output of this command to
+rootto change my passwordSend the output of this command to

-:$ openssl passwd -6 -salt my-cool-salt Password: <... enter cleartext password ...> $6$my-cool-salt$MDMCKQvPfaqqUqyPVZjjkIhsBKKcNIOgKNXtiOBvBFw8u7zUF3.0g2RQR9CnyDnQQ5Unt/Wpu8jyZeUXKTApl0
+root, and ask her to enter it into/etc/shadow:$ openssl passwd -6 -salt my-cool-salt Password: <... enter cleartext password ...> $6$my-cool-salt$MDMCKQvPfaqqUqyPVZjjkIhsBKKcNIOgKNXtiOBvBFw8u7zUF3.0g2RQR9CnyDnQQ5Unt/Wpu8jyZeUXKTApl0

 Problem: imagine 100 users doing this per day ⟶

-Solution: Set-UID Bit¶
+Solution: Set-UID Bit#

 Note